awsdocs/amazon-redshift-developer-guide/doc_source/r_CTAS_examples.md

 from event;
 ```

-The table does not inherit the sort key from the EVENT table \(EVENTID\) because EVEN distribution is specified for the new table\.
+The table doesn't inherit the sort key from the EVENT table \(EVENTID\) because EVEN distribution is specified for the new table\.
 The new table has no sort key and no distribution key\.

 ```
 select "column", type, encoding, distkey, sortkey